Arnav-Kumar1/Live-Attendence-Monitoring-System/README.md

 ### Usage

-1. Add images of students  to the `images` folder
+1. Add images of students  to the `images` folder , make sure the images are 216 x 216px, this will not make any complications down the road
-2. Once you have added the images of all the students to the image folder (there are currently only 2 images), you should include their current data into the `adddataToDatabase.py` Python file.
+2. 2.
+Once you have added the images of all the students to the image folder (there are currently only 2 images), you should include their current data into the `adddataToDatabase.py` Python file.
 Afterwards, execute the same file `adddataToDatabase.py` to insert the data for all the students into your firebase realtime database.
-2. Run the script `Encodegenerator.py` to generate encodings of the images
+3. Run the script `Encodegenerator.py` to generate encodings of the images
-3. Run the script `Attendancetracker.py` to start tracking attendance
+4. Run the script `Attendancetracker.py` to start tracking attendance